Sign in

 Question

-Andrew Lee asked about the decision to pause the NetCo process for Virgin Media O2 in the U.K. and its effect on the company's fiber expansion and altnet acquisition strategy.
-He also inquired about the potential for inorganic consolidation in Spain and whether it would be limited to the fixed-line market.
+Andrew Lee asked about the decision to pause the Virgin Media O2 NetCo process, its impact on the U.K. fiber expansion and altnet acquisition strategy, and the potential for inorganic consolidation in Spain.

 Answer

-Chief Operating Officer Emilio Rodríguez stated that Telefonica's priority in Spain is organic growth but acknowledged that in-market consolidation is a necessary precursor to any broader European consolidation.
-Executive Lutz Schüler clarified that while the NetCo process is paused pending Telefonica's strategic review, VMO2's fiber network expansion and conversations with altnets for potential consolidation are continuing independently.
-Mr. Rodríguez added that Telefonica sees significant value in developing fiber in the U.K.
+COO Emilio Rodríguez stated that Telefonica's priority in Spain is organic growth but acknowledged that in-market consolidation is a necessary precursor to any broader European consolidation.
+Executive Lutz Schüler confirmed the U.K. NetCo process is paused pending Telefonica's strategic review, but clarified that fiber network expansion and conversations with altnets for potential consolidation are proceeding independently.
+Mr. Rodríguez reiterated the strategic value of fiber development in the U.K.

 Ask Fintool Equity Research AI